 This way, lesser amount of toner is used on the dry skin.
 If your skin has makeup over it, first cleanse your skin with a makeup remover, and then follow the toning procedure.
 You may also use a tissue paper to rid your skin of the excess oil, before toning.

 Sometimes, using two different types of toners on combination skin will help.
 A strong toner for the oily zone, and a mild one for the dry skin, is an effective skin care tip.
 Avoid the use of toners with alcohol as these will cause the dry areas to dehydrate further.

 It is common knowledge that dry skin requires more moisturizing than oily skin.
 Thus, while using one, ensure that you massage the moisturizer completely onto the dry skin, and in this case, lesser attention can be paid to the t-zone.
 Use a non-greasy moisturizer for the t-zone, while one specifically for dry skin can be used on the dry areas.

-Different types of face masks are available for different skin types.
-It is better if you use a homemade facial mask to take care of combination skin.
 You will require a hydrating facial mask for dry skin, and one that can control oily skin for the t-zone.
 In extreme cases, you can also use two different facial masks to take care of the different skin types.

 Combination skin types needn't necessarily comprise only of an oily t-zone and dry cheeks.
 In some cases, the cheeks and nose are oily and the rest of the face is dry.
-The only way to take care of it is to identify these zones with the help of a blotting paper, and follow the above mentioned methods to attain flawless, glowing skin.
+The only way to take care of it is to identify these zones with the help of a blotting paper, and follow the mentioned methods to attain flawless, glowing skin.